ioccc-src/mkiocccentry/test_ioccc/static_analysis.md

 if (strcmp(author_set[i].name, author_set[j].name) == 0) {
 ```

-### Solution

 and it claims that the `author_set[i].name` is NULL.
 But how is this?
 If we look
-above we see that right before this there was a free() to it and set to NULL in
+above we see that right before this there was a free() and set to NULL in the
+case the name is too long.

+### Solution

-the case that the name is too long.
-The fix is to add the missing 'else' prior
-to the 'if'.
+The fix is to add the missing 'else' prior to the 'if'.

 This prevents a segfault if the name is too long where one might have seen: